 We are continuing to receive new instructions to hire from our clients.
 Candidates also seem to be taking advantage of any downtime by applying for jobs.
 Thanks to the technology available to our clients, the majority of roles we advertise offer some degree of flexible working or home working.
 So while we can’t say, it’s quite business as usual, we are doing what we can to facilitate business continuity.

 Using Technology To Lessen The Impact Of Coronavirus on Recruitment

-Many of our clients are also taking precautions to prevent the spread of the coronavirus.
+Indeed, our clients are taking precautions to prevent the spread of the coronavirus.
 But obviously, still have roles they want to fill.
 By working together, we are doing all we can to ensure that job interviews go ahead amid the crisis but with minimal contact.
 Online communication tools such as; telephone interviews, conference calls, video interviews and Skype are proving invaluable in making this possible.

 One of the most significant shifts we see at present is employers’ attitudes towards notice periods.
 For example, ordinarily, hiring managers are more drawn to candidates available for an immediate start or shorter notice periods.
 Under the current circumstances, however, getting these candidates settled in their new roles presents new challenges.